martin-ger/esp_wifi_repeater/README.md

 - quit: terminates a remote session

 Advanced commands:
+(Most of the set-commands are effective only after save and reset)
 - set network _ip-addr_: sets the IP address of the internal network, network is always /24, router is always x.x.x.1
 - set dns _dns-addr_: sets a static DNS address that is distributed to clients via DHCP
 - set dns dhcp: configures use of the dynamic DNS address from DHCP, default